mrshah-at-ibm/solidity-project/README.md

 5. Option to use multiple addresses for the app itself

-   Started with [ClaimAddress](https://github.com/mrshah-at-ibm/solidity-project/blob/5ca6bc26ee39c4184d29acd2b330e3c74809ba02/pkg/config/config.go#L113) to claim and [maintain ownership](https://github.com/mrshah-at-ibm/solidity-project/blob/5ca6bc26ee39c4184d29acd2b330e3c74809ba02/pkg/config/config.go#L155) of an address exclusively.
+   Started with [ClaimAddress](https://github.com/mrshah-at-ibm/solidity-project/blob/5ca6bc26ee39c4184d29acd2b330e3c74809ba02/pkg/config/config.go#L115) to claim and [retain ownership](https://github.com/mrshah-at-ibm/solidity-project/blob/146a84016d603fcd00fb4cbf2e2e5c1f3d4737d4/pkg/config/config.go#L199) of an address exclusively.
 Will switch to UseAddress to use one of the addresses in the list non-exclusively.

 6. Tested on multiple types of kubernetes clusters